-We are the Police Digital Service, registered in England and Wales, Company Registration Number: 08113293 and address: 33 Queen Street, London, EC4R 1AP.
+We are the Police Digital Service, registered in England and Wales, Company Registration Number: 08113293 and address: 20 Gresham Street, London EC2V 7JE.
 We are the controller of, and responsible for, your personal data that we collect and process through our site.

 As you interact with our site, we may automatically collect data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies.
-We collect this personal data for the purposes of improving our website, products and services and enhancing our relationship with you and your experience of our site.
+We gather this information for the purposes of improving our website, products and services.
+The cookies are also used to enhance your experience of this site and our relationship with you.
 We collect this information on the basis that it is necessary for our legitimate interests (to define types of customers for our services, to keep our website updated and relevant, and to develop our business).

 Load Balancer: This cookie is used by our server’s load balancer and its purpose is to improve the performance of the website.
 This is an essential cookie to the operation of the site that is always set by the load balancer and does not store any personal information.